 Students pursuing the BS in Nursing (RN to BSN) must successfully complete a minimum of 123 semester credit hours to graduate.
-The total credit hours for the program include at a minimum 30 credit hours (mandatory) of prescribed general education courses, and at a minimum 60 credit hours of prescribed lower division major courses.
+The total credit hours for the program include at a minimum 63 transferred credits from an Associate of Science degree in Nursing completed in prior studies.
 Credit hours remaining to complete the 123 credit hours shall be drawn from the major courses for the BSN degree program.
-The BS Nursing (AR to BSN) program requires students to have complete an Associate's degree in Nursing and transfer in their general education requirements.
+The BS Nursing (RN to BSN) program requires students to have completed an Associate's degree in Nursing and transfer in their general education requirements.